 Miss.
 Leader in Court Over Flag

 JACKSON, Miss.
-(AP) _ A judge ruled Monday that the state’s lieutenant governor violated the Mississippi Constitution by her actions in a flap over efforts to remove the Confederate emblem from the state flag is now before the state Supreme Court.
+(AP) _ A dispute over whether Mississippi’s lieutenant governor has violated the state constitution in the feud over whether to remove the Confederate battle emblem from the state flag is now before the state Supreme Court.

-Lt.
-Gov. Amy Tuck, the Senate’s presiding officer, has refused requests for bill readings.
+Tuck, the Senate’s presiding officer, refused their requests.

-On Sunday, a chancery judge, Denise Owens, issued a restraining order that prohibited Tuck from stopping bills from being read.
-Owens on Monday ruled that a ``failure to read in full a conference report is a violation″ of the constitution.
+A chancery judge, Denise Owens, has issued an order that prohibited Tuck from stopping bills from being read, ruling that a ``failure to read in full a conference report″ violates the constitution.

-Tuck said Monday was that she did not think the Legislature should get involved in the flag issue because ``right now we have more pressing matters.″
+Tuck said Monday she did not think the Legislature should get involved in the flag issue because ``right now we have more pressing matters.″

 The state flag has the design of the Confederate battle flag _ red background and blue diagonal stripes containing 13 white stars _ in an upper corner.
-While the flag debate in Mississippi has not taken on the proportions of the dispute in South Carolina, where a boycott has cost the state millions of tourism dollars, it is growing.
+The flag debate in Mississippi has not yet taken on the proportions of the dispute in South Carolina, where a boycott has cost the state millions of tourism dollars.